 Zoom Services Description

-This Zoom Services Description describes the Services that may be ordered on an Order Form, or through a Reseller Customer Agreement, or provided by Zoom, and sets forth further Service-specific terms and conditions that may apply to Zoom’s provision and Customer’s use of the Services.
+This Zoom Services Description describes the Services that may be ordered on an Order Form, or through a Reseller Customer Agreement, or provided by Zoom, and sets forth further Service- and feature-specific terms and conditions that may apply to Zoom’s provision and Customer’s use of the Services.
 Capitalized terms not defined herein shall have the meanings assigned to them in the Terms of Service (“TOS”), Master Subscription Agreement (“MSA”), Zoom Reseller Customer Terms of Service, or any other services agreements for the delivery of the Services, as applicable.

 References to “Customer” herein will be a reference to “You” and “Your” as that term is defined in the Terms of Service.